 Lehman College has a small-college feel, with undergraduate classes averaging 19 students.
 A wide range of programs support the Lehman educational experience, including an award-winning Freshman Year Initiative, Sophomore Year Initiative, and the Adult Degree Program for non-traditional students.
 High-achievers are eligible for acceptance into the Macaulay Honors College at Lehman and the Lehman Scholars Program.
 Lehman’s Office of Career Services helps students make decisions about life after graduation, including career choices and graduate education.
 The office provides career counseling, on-campus interviews, and workshops on résumés, interviews, and choosing majors.

 Faculty members at Lehman College collaborate with students on groundbreaking research projects, especially in the sciences, including students from all grade levels across the Bronx.
-The College is home to several research institutes and centers, including the CUNY Institute of Mexican Studies; the Institute for Health Equity; the Center for Human Rights and Peace Studies; and the Bronx Institute, which works to enhance educational opportunity in the Bronx by promoting equity and excellence.
-Lehman College is also home to the High School of American Studies, named in 2014 as the No. 1 public high school in New York State by U.S. News & World Report.
-The publication ranked the school No. 32 in the nation.
+The College is home to several research institutes and centers, including the Jaime Lucero Mexican Studies Institute; the Institute for Health Equity; the Center for Human Rights and Peace Studies; and the Bronx Institute, which works to enhance educational opportunity in the Bronx by promoting equity and excellence.
+Lehman College is also home to the High School of American Studies, ranked in 2015 by U.S. News & World Report as No. 11 in the nation and No. 1 in New York State.

 Lehman College is a center for cultural enrichment.
 The Lehman Center for the Performing Arts is the borough’s premier concert hall and the Lehman College Art Gallery is an important venue for contemporary art and a resource for art education.
 A state-of-the-art Multimedia Center comprises a recording studio, audio and video production control rooms, editing suites, a student newsroom, and more.
 It is also home to Lehman College’s celebrated film scoring program, the only program of its kind in New York.
 The Multimedia Center collaborates closely with BronxNet, the Bronx’s public access cable channel, which has been located on the campus since 1993 as part of a partnership with Lehman College.